Justin Dowley, Non-executive Chairman

-Melrose has implemented a uniform Enterprise Risk Management programme across all of its business units.
-These processes and procedures are now fully embedded in all Group businesses.
-During 2021, the Audit Committee continued to keep under review the Company’s internal financial controls systems that identify, assess, manage and monitor financial risks and other internal control and risk management systems, and the effectiveness of the Group’s risk management system, through regular updates from management.
+Melrose has implemented a uniform Enterprise Risk Management programme across all of its business units, with complementary processes and procedures.
+During 2022, the Audit Committee continued to keep under review the Company’s internal financial controls systems that identify, assess, manage and monitor financial risks and other internal control and risk management systems, and the effectiveness of the Group’s risk management system, through regular updates from management.
 This included a review of the key findings presented by the external and internal auditors having agreed the scope, mandate and review schedule in advance.

-During the year, Melrose senior management, with support from Ernst & Young, continued to enhance the online interactive dashboard that had been developed to consolidate the businesses’ risk reporting to the Company.
-Since the rollout of the dashboard, the Group’s risk management processes, together with reporting and data collection from the businesses, have continued to be enhanced.
-The dashboard includes data from the risk registers prepared by the risk and legal leads from each business, as well as objective trend analysis based on that data and independent insight from Ernst & Young.
-This helped to guide the Audit Committee on relevant updates to the Group risks (including the identification of new and emerging Group risks), and set out a consolidated risk profile report for each business within the Group.
+During the year, the Melrose senior management team, with support from external consultants, continued to utilise the online interactive dashboard that had been developed to consolidate bottom-up reporting to the Company.
+Since the rollout of the dashboard, the Group’s risk management processes, together with reporting and data collection have continued to be enhanced.
+The dashboard includes data from the risk registers prepared by the risk and legal leads from GKN Aerospace, as well as objective trend analysis based on that data and independent insight from external consultants.
+This helped to guide the Audit Committee on relevant updates to the Group risks (including assessing, for discussion with the Board, whether there were any new and/or emerging principal Group risks).

 Ethics and compliance

 The Melrose Code of Ethics reinforces our values and provides guidance for all employees, contractors and business associates so that they are fully aware of what is expected of them, their responsibilities and the consequences of non-compliance.
-All business units are required to ensure that the Code of Ethics is communicated and embedded into their business operations.
-Each business unit is also required to ensure there is a mechanism in place for anyone to whom the Code of Ethics applies to seek guidance on interpreting its principles, where required.
+GKN Aerospace is required to ensure that the Code of Ethics is communicated and embedded into their operations.
+GKN Aerospace is also required to ensure there is a mechanism in place for anyone to whom the Code of Ethics applies to seek guidance on interpreting its principles, where required.
 This is supported by a compliance framework comprising policies covering best practice with respect to anti-bribery and corruption, anti-money laundering, anti-facilitation of tax evasion, competition, conflict minerals, trade compliance, data privacy, whistleblowing, treasury and financial controls, anti-slavery and human trafficking, document retention, joint ventures, diversity and inclusion, environmental, and human rights.

 Engagement with stakeholders